crossplane/crossplane/design/one-pager-consuming-k8s-clusters.md

 with connection information.
-Because a `KubernetesApplication` is now being scheduled to something other than a `KubernetesCluster` claim (and may be scheduled to other resource types in the future), updating the `clusterRef` field to be named `targetRef` would be more clear.
+Because a `KubernetesApplication` is now being scheduled to something other than a `KubernetesCluster` claim (and may be scheduled to other resource types in the future), updating the `clusterRef` field to be named `targetRef` and `clusterSelector` to `targetSelector` would be more clear.
 This is the only API change proposed by this design and will result in the increment of the `KubernetesApplication` `apiVersion` from `v1alpha1` to `v1alpha2`.

+Lastly, a single controller must be added to core Crossplane that watches for the creation of `KubernetesCluster` claims and automatically creates a `KubernetesTarget` resource in the namespace when the `KubernetesCluster` claim becomes `Bound`.
+As mentioned above, the created `KubernetesTarget` should have an `ownerReference` to the `KubernetesCluster` claim to ensure it is cleaned up by [garbage collection] when the claim is deleted.

 ## Future Considerations

-One feature that would eliminate a step for self-service dynamic cluster provisioning and also fix the issue described above of users with permissions to publish *a* cluster (i.e. create `KubernetesTarget` resources) being able to publish *any* cluster would be to automatically create a `KubernetesTarget` as a side effect for creating a `KubernetesCluster` claim.
-This could be implemented as an "opt-in feature" by adding a `publishTarget` field on the `KubernetesCluster` claim.
-In scenario 3 [above](#user-workflows), this would mean that application owners would only need permissions to create `KubernetesCluster` claims, and thus only be able to consume their dynamically provisioned clusters because a `KubernetesTarget` is created by the controller automatically.
-For clusters created by the infrastructure owner, the claims could just be created in a infrastructure-specific namespace as to not accidentally publish a cluster to an application team namespace.
-Importantly, all Kubernetes cluster managed resources created by an infrastructure owner in this scenario, whether provisioned statically or dynamically, should be claimed immediately such that application owners with permissions to create `KubernetesCluster` claims are not able to use a cluster that they are not intended to.
-Implementation of this functionality would increase the scope of this design to include implementing a new claim controller exclusively for `KubernetesCluster` claims, so it has been deferred to future implementation for the time being.
+Because the scheduling of `KubernetesApplication` resources is now isolated to target the `KubernetesTarget` resource, more intelligent scheduling can be enabled without touching other parts of the Crossplane ecosystem.
+Previously, a `KubernetesCluster` claim was used for claiming, consuming, and dynamically provisioning Kubernetes cluster resources so changes to the the API type related to scheduling (i.e. consuming) could unintentionally affect those other capabilities as well.
+Potential future scheduling improvements could involve price, latency, and geographic optimization by surfacing additional fields or labels on the `KubernetesTarget` type.

 <!-- Named Links -->
 [almost disjoint]: https://en.wikipedia.org/wiki/Almost_disjoint_sets